analogwp/analogwp-templates/readme.txt

 19. "Tools" panel inside Elementor style tab.

 == Changelog ==

+= 1.7.2 - Sep 18, 2020 =
+* New: Import popup in editor to import template to a new or current page
+* Improvements: Redefined the UI of Import template popup
+* Improvements: Hide draft Kits in Kit dropdowns
+* Fix: Column gap selector, bugged due to change in Elementor v3
+* Fix: JS error on pages where global panel isn't available
+* Fix: Conflict with JetEngine

 = 1.7.1 - Aug 29, 2020 =
 * Fix: Broken accent color selector, caused many stylings to fail